algorandfoundation/specs/dev/ledger.md

         - Delete the application’s parameters from the creator’s account data.
           (Note: this does not affect any local state). **SUCCEED.**
     - If `OnCompletion == UpdateApplication`
-        - If an existing program is version 4 or higher program and the supplied program is a downgrade from the existing version **FAIL**
+        - If an existing program is version 4 or higher, and the supplied program is a downgrade from the existing version **FAIL**
         - Update the Approval and ClearState programs for this application according to the programs specified in this `ApplicationCall` transaction.
 The new programs are not executed in